kodeyeen/container/README.md

 # container

-This is an extended version of the Go's builtin container package.
+This is an extended version of the Go's builtin container package with support of new 1.23 iterators feature.
 There are already similar ones, for example, [gods](https://github.com/emirpasic/gods), but I don't like it for being too Java-ish.

 ## Installation